-The word collage comes from the French word ‘coller’ which means 'to glue'.
+The word collage comes from the French word coller which means "to glue."
 A collage is made by gluing items onto a base.
 You can use a variety of flat items such as magazine pictures, fabric, photographs, and junk mail.
 The base used is usually paper or canvas.
-Collage is usually more of a two-dimensional art.
+Collage is usually more of a two-dimensional art form.
 Once you start adding more dimensional items to your collage, you are dabbling with sculpting.
-Art involves a lot of interpretation though, so what I call a sculpture another person might call a collage.
+Art involves a lot of interpretation, though, so what I call a sculpture, another person might call a collage.

 - Choose a base for your collage.

 The base can be as simple as a piece of paper.
 Using a heavier paper is a good idea as you will be using a lot of glue.
 For the base of your collage, you can also use poster board, cardboard, canvas, an empty picture frame, or any other fairly flat item.